Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Open rate is the second most important email deliverability metric.
 It shows you that emails are reaching the customers inbox, and that either the brand or the subject line caught their attention.
 Most brands calculate this as unique opens, since counting all opens can skew the results.

-As of 2025, the average email open rate across industries is 42.35%.
+As of 2026, the average email open rate across industries sits around 37% — though figures vary across data sources, with reported averages spanning the low 30s to low 40s depending on industry mix and methodology.
 Senders with good list health and an engaged audience typically reach 30-40% open rates on bulk emails.
 The golden standard to reach is at least 20%+.

 On automated or triggered personalized email marketing campaigns, you might see open rates between 40% and 70%.
 This is possible with smaller audiences, microsegmenting, and very relevant content.